MegganRaad/DataStructures-meggan-final-project/README.md

 2. What A to-do: Studies of task management towards the design of a ... (n.d.). https://www.researchgate.net/publication/221518959_What_a_to-do_studies_of_task_management_towards_the_design_of_a_personal_task_list_manager
 3. GeeksforGeeks.
 (2023, July 21).
 Object Oriented Programming (OOPS) concept in Java.
 GeeksforGeeks. https://www.geeksforgeeks.org/object-oriented-programming-oops-concept-in-java/

-# Final note
-This was an amazing experience.
-I loved getting to merge the concepts i learned in this class with java and object oriented programming
-I think this application is very useful for those who have to manage alotof tasks during the day.
-I know for me personally, it is very useful!

-Note to professor: thank you for dedicating time and excellence to this class.
-I appreciate all your hard work for your students!
-Have an amazing rest of the summer